🏨HotelsWithToys

 What sets Malaga apart from Torremolinos or Benalmádena is that the beach isn't the only thing.
 After three days of sand, kids get restless.
 Here you can walk to the Picasso Museum (free for under-16s), take the cable car up Monte Calamorro for views of Africa on clear days, or explore the interactive science museum (Principia) near the port.
 The beach is the anchor, but Malaga gives you a Plan B every single day.

 Hotel beaches in Malaga aren't private in the traditional sense.
 Spanish law makes all beaches public.
 But beachfront hotels like the Gran Hotel Miramar offer reserved sun lounger areas and beach towel service, which is the closest you'll get to an exclusive setup.
 For the other hotels, just arrive at La Malagueta before 10am in July and you'll get a spot.
+If you are combining a beach holiday with city culture, Barcelona is 90 minutes by plane and has excellent kids club hotels for rainy-day backup.

 👨👩👧👦